4ntoine/mv3_spec_c4/README.md

 EyeO has a long successful history of deploying the AdBlock Plus browser extension using previous manifest versions.
-While the focus on Manifest V3 is around the Manifest V3 changes, the code repositories and development teams are still structured to support maintenance of the Manifest V2 extension which will continue to be used in Firefox.
+While the focus on Manifest V3 is around the Manifest V3 extension is isolation, the code repositories and development teams are still structured to support maintenance of the Manifest V2 extension which will continue to be used in Firefox.

-TODO: Snippets

 ```plantuml
 @startuml